EvolEcolGroup/mtDNAcombine/README.md

 By simply using the `get_GB_sequence_data` function and the curated accession list, we can download raw sequence data associated with the specific gene of interest.

-Below is a small, 'live', working example of three accessions
+Below is an example of code for running a little subset of just three accessions assuming synonyms had been updated (e.g. poss_synyms_updated.csv in the packages extdata file)

 ```r
 min_examp <- GB_by_gene[1:3,]